 4. Recommend high-value products or services along with a special offer

-If you have tiered pricing, I know most potential users would choose a much less expensive item.
-Show them a special offer so they’d be more likely to avail a higher value product.
-Though your content and CTA significantly affect how effective your popup is, you can always get inspiration from the example below.
+I know most potential users would choose a much less expensive item if you have tiered pricing.
+Show them a special offer so they’d be more likely to avail of a higher value product.
+Though your content and CTA significantly affect your popup’s effectiveness, you can always get inspiration from the example below.

 5. Promote your seasonal campaigns using bars

-Bars are highly visible because they appear on top or bottom of the browsing window.
+Bars are obvious because they appear on top or bottom of the browsing window.
 You can even customize the entry and exit effect to project an element of surprise to your visitors.

 6. Drive participants to your Livestream selling with time-limited contact forms

-Countdown popups provide a sense of urgency, hence, speeds up conversions.
+Countdown popups provide a sense of urgency, hence, speeding up conversions.
 Add a seat count, and you’re good to go.
-The psychology behind this is that we value something more if we know that it’s limited rather than abundant.
+The psychology behind this is that we value something more if we know it’s limited rather than abundant.
 And we often decide faster when we’re kind of in a rush.
-So the combination of time and slot limitation is an excellent thing for boosting conversions.
+So the combination of time and slot limitations is excellent for boosting conversions.

 Not only that it’s easy to fill out, but Poptin forms can be integrated with your email or CRM software for a seamless lead generation process.
 Please don’t put too many fields, though, as they might turn off your potential clients.